MusicDin/kubitect/docs/user-guide/configuration/addons.md

     enabled: true
 ```

+Rook is deployed only on worker nodes.
+When a cluster is created without worker nodes, Kubitect attempts to install Rook on the master node.

+In addition to enabling the Rook addon, **at least one [data disk](../cluster-nodes#data-disks)** must be attached to a node suitable for Rook deployment.
+If Kubitect determines that no data disks are available for Rook, it will simply skip installing Rook.

 By default, Rook uses all available data disks attached to worker nodes and converts them to distributed storage.
 Similarly, all worker nodes are used for Rook deployment.
-To restrict on which nodes Rook resources can be deployed or which disks can be used by Rook, the Node Selector can be used together with the Data Disk Selector.
+To restrict on which nodes Rook resources can be deployed, the node selector can be used.

 #### Node selector